 Meet Legolas.
 He looks gorgeous and bright eyed but this was not the case when he arrived into my hedgehog rescue.

 Sadly, I am seeing an increasing number of hedgehogs coming into rescue with foot and leg injuries.
 If only hedgehogs could talk and then I would know for sure what had caused them.
 I do know that they face many dangers out there in the wild.
 They can get attacked by foxes or dogs.
 They can get their feet trapped in things including the log edging that is popular for use around borders.
-Road traffic accidents can cause broken legs.
+Road traffic accidents can cause broken legs and also getting caught in rat traps.

 Legolas arrived with both feet badly swollen and infected.
 He also had a large wound on his left hand side.
 He smelt strongly of infection.